JAKESNAKE523/ElectraTweakInstaller/README.md

 # ElectraTweakInstaller
+This is a fork of the original ElectraTweakInstaller.
+This fork adds a nice GUI to assist in installing tweaks with ease.

 This is in bash, so linux and osX (and unix) or use bash for windows.
 This is just a simple tool I made for myself, you can use it too!